CERAWEEK-U.S. energy secretary urges companies to boost oil, gas output

 Granholm said she expects the clean energy economy will be worth $23 trillion by the end of the decade and that 70% of voting Americans support the transition to renewable energy.

-The secretary mentioned geothermal lithium brine projects in California as one method that could help the United States produce enough of the white metal for EV batteries.
+The secretary mentioned geothermal lithium brine projects in California as one method that could help the United States produce enough of the white metal for electric vehicle batteries.

 Like oil and gas companies, though, miners have also complained about permitting delays.
 Granholm vowed to streamline permitting, eliciting a large applause from the audience.